Charlotte-based developer chosen for Empire Hotel project - Salisbury Post

 Krueger told the Post on Tuesday that he was “humbled, thrilled and absolutely ecstatic” about the decision.
 His intention is to create a “living representation of Salisbury’s past, present and future.”

 Krueger has already scheduled meetings with some local architects and contractors and created an email address for Salisbury-area residents to contact him with any information or stories they have about the Empire Hotel.
+Krueger can be contacted at brettkrdevelopments@gmail.com.

 “I just would like to talk to so many people about what the building has meant to them, their families and the city,” Krueger said.
 “And I’m after any pieces of history if people are willing to donate, even on a loan.”